biocore/pyqi/doc/tutorials/defining_new_interfaces.rst

 	]

-There are three specific things that we'll need to fill in here to define the optparse interface for our SequenceCollectionSummarizer command.
+There are three lists of values that we'll need to populate here to define the optparse interface for our ``SequenceCollectionSummarizer`` command.
 These are the ``inputs``, the ``outputs``, and the ``usage_examples``.
-We'll also need to define some input and output handlers to tell the OptparseInterface how to take input from the command line and turn it into something that the command can use, and to take output from the command and turn it into something a command line user will want.
+We'll also need to define an input handler and an output handler to tell the ``OptparseInterface`` how to take input from the command line and turn it into something that ``SequenceCollectionSummarizer`` can use, and to take output from ``SequenceCollectionSummarizer`` and turn it into something a command line user will want.
 The following sections describe each of these steps.

 Defining usage examples
 -----------------------

-The first thing to do when defining the optparse interface for our ``SequenceCollectionSummarizer`` command is define a set of usage examples.
-While this documentation step may seem like something you'd want to do last, it's really helpful to do first to get you thinking about how you'd like to interact with your command from the command line.
+The first thing to do when defining the ``OptparseInterface`` for our ``SequenceCollectionSummarizer`` command is define a set of usage examples.
+While in practice this documentation step may seem like something you'd want to do last, it's really helpful to do first to get you thinking about how you'd like to interact with your command from the command line.

 Usage examples are defined as instances of the ``pyqi.interface.optparse.UsageExample`` class, and are instantiated with three parameters: ``ShortDescription``, ``LongDescription``, and ``Ex``. ``Ex`` is the usage example itself, ``ShortDescription`` is a one sentence description of what ``Ex`` will do, and ``LongDescription`` elaborates on what ``Ex`` does.
 Find the ``usage_examples`` list in your new ``summarize_sequence_collection.py`` file, and replace its definition with::